koliseoapi/help/content/users/authentication.md

 ## Custom usernames and passwords

 Koliseo does not support the creation of custom usernames and passwords.
-We delegate user authentication into third-party OAuth providers because we believe it's the most secure option for managing user credentials.
+We delegate user authentication into third-party OAuth providers because we believe this is a more secure alternative for managing user credentials.
 To use the platform, you need an account with one of these providers.

 ## What's next